 Fragrant Herb Salt -From Your Garden To Your Kitchen

-Salt is our most used seasoning.
-In fact, in many recipes “seasoning” just means salt and pepper.
-Salt has also been the preferred preservative of humans since our earliest attempts to save some food for another day.
+Make herb-infused salt using, simple salt is our most used seasoning and your choice of fresh herbs from your garden.
+Salt is ubiquitous, many recipes, “seasoning” just means salt and pepper.
+And salt has been the preferred preservative of humans since our earliest attempts to save some food for another day.

-In the Bible it means, permanence, loyalty, durability or fidelity.
-In Greek, Persian, Hebrew, Arabic texts salt is related to a covenant or a binding relationship.
+In the Bible it means permanence, loyalty, durability, or fidelity.
+In Greek, Persian, Hebrew, and Arabic texts, salt is related to a covenant or a binding relationship.
 It is an essential part of life.

-Herbs are aromatic, edible plants that add flavor, scent, color and vitamins to our meals.
+Herbs are aromatic, edible plants that add flavor, scent, color, and vitamins to our meals.
+Try them together.

 Using Salt and Herbs

-Making herbed salt is one more way to use the herbs that we grow in our gardens and creates a convenient way to enhance our meals.
+Making herbed salt is another way to use the herbs we grow in our gardens and a convenient way to enhance our meals.
 This will:

 Preserve our fresh herbs.